Sharif Demirsay murder case: Accused 'admitted stabbing' to friend

 Mr Demirsay who lived with his partner Parshini Salhotra, was stabbed 11 times last May after answering a knock at his door around 21:30 BST and died later.

-The prosecution allege three of the defendants, each armed with a knife, pushed their way into his home and attacked him, while one remained outside as a "lookout."'Barged in'
+The prosecution allege three of the defendants, each armed with a knife, pushed their way into his home and attacked him, while one remained outside as a "lookout."

 Miss Ruggiero told the court she saw Mr Glynn some days after Mr Demirsay's murder.